Mediation can help you if you have a dispute or conflict that affects you and your family, neighbours or people you work with.

-Mediation can help by opening up the lines of communication between all parties involved in a disagreement or argument.
-This takes place in safe and controlled environment giving you the opportunity to be listened to.
-This is done with the assistance of trained and professional mediators, who will listen to what you have to say in an impartial and confidential setting.
+Mediation helps to open up the lines of communication between all parties involved in a disagreement or argument.
+It takes place in safe and controlled environment giving you the opportunity to be listened to.
+You’ll be supported by trained and professional mediators, who will listen to what you have to say in an impartial and confidential setting.

-- We'll then discuss the problems or issues you have with all parties involved.
+- we'll discuss the problems or issues you have with all parties involved

-- Once we have spoken to you, we'll contact those involved to confirm that they wish to participate.
+- once we’ve spoken to you, we'll contact those involved to confirm that they wish to participate

-Most kind of disputes can be mediated provided that those involved want to find a way forward.
-Mediation is especially suitable when the aim is to maintain good family relationships, sustain employment relationships and to live life in neighbourhoods and at school without out conflict or fear.
+Most kind of disputes can be mediated, provided those involved want to find a way forward.
+Mediation is especially suitable when the aim is to maintain good family relationships, sustain employment relationships and to live life in neighbourhoods and at school without conflict or fear.

-Mediation is Voluntary, however, for mediation to work all involved in the dispute have to agree to take part without being forced.
-Anyone working or residing within the Stirling area can use the mediation service free of charge and can be used from 9am–10pm 7 days a week.
+Mediation is voluntary, it only works when all involved in the dispute agree to take part, without being forced.
+Anyone working or living within the Stirling area can use the mediation service free of charge.

 Mediators are completely impartial and are there to provide a safe environment and ensure the meeting is carried out in a calm and respectful manner.
 They will ensure each party has equal time to speak.

-You can bring someone to the meeting but you must tell us prior to the meeting as those involved must know who will be attending.
+You can bring someone to the meeting to support you, but you must tell us before the meeting as those involved must know who will be attending.

-That’s perfectly fine, people in conflict normally feel like this.
+If you feel too angry or upset to go through mediation, that’s fine.
+People who experience conflict often feel like this.
 Mediators are used to strong emotions and there is no problem with expressing these to us.
-If you go ahead with mediation we can help you working out strategies to support you if you lose your temper or become upset.
+If you go ahead with mediation, we can help you with strategies to support you if you lose your temper or become upset.

-For many Involved in disputes formal solutions are not appropriate.
-This can be because Laws and Regulations don’t apply to your situation, because the public, police, employers and solicitors feel they don’t have enough evidence to act on or using the law would only make things worse.
-Legal action to deal with neighbour issues can be lengthy and very expensive and even if you win you will probably still remain neighbours or working together.
+For many people involved in disputes, legal solutions are not appropriate.
+This can be because laws and regulations don’t apply to your situation.
+Or perhaps the public, police, employers and solicitors feel they don’t have enough evidence to act on, or using the law would only make things worse.
+Legal action to deal with neighbour issues can be lengthy and expensive.
+Even if you win, you’ll probably remain neighbours or work together.

-That is why mediation works so well – it offers solutions for the future that will be acceptable to everyone involved, and will often work where all other approaches have failed.
-This is why a wide range of public organisations recommend that people use mediation.
+That’s why mediation works so well – it offers solutions for the future that will be acceptable to everyone involved, and will often work where all other approaches have failed.

 Threats or violence

 Mediators must make sure that mediation discussions are fair and that everyone feels safe.
-Mediators will consult with both parties at the beginning of the process to ascertain if there has been abuse or violence and any charges pending.
-If so then we are unable to continue with the process.
+Mediators will consult with both parties at the beginning of the process to find out if there has been abuse or violence and any charges pending.
+If so, we are usually unable to continue with the process.